litvinova08/portfolio-project/README.md

 ## Future Goals

 - Rebuild the portfolio with React
+- Create directories to improve navigation through the project folder
 - Replace icons with icons from the libraries (https://fontawesome.com/icons)
 - Add headings for skill categories
 - Update stying and add interactivity (e.g. collapsible project cards)